webrating/wpcampus-resources/_resources/accessibility.md

  	<li><a href="https://axesslab.com/accessibility-according-to-pwd/">Accessibility according to actual people with disabilities</a></li>
  	<li><a href="https://axesslab.com/colorblind-accessibility-web-fail-success-cases/">Colorblind Accessibility on the Web – Fail and Success Cases</a></li>
  	<li><a href="http://inclusivedesignprinciples.org/">Inclusive Design Principles</a></li>
- 	<li><a href="https://css-tricks.com/lets-talk-speech-css/">Let’s Talk About Speech CSS</a></li>
+ 	<li><a href="https://css-tricks.com/lets-talk-speech-css/">Let's Talk About Speech CSS</a></li>
  	<li><a href="https://github.com/joe-watkins/top-people-to-follow-in-web-accessibility">People to Follow in Web Accessibility</a></li>
- 	<li><a href="https://www.fastcodesign.com/3047080/try-reading-this-font-and-youll-better-understand-what-dyslexia-is-like">Try Reading This Font And You’ll Better Understand What Dyslexia Is Like</a></li>
+ 	<li><a href="https://www.fastcodesign.com/3047080/try-reading-this-font-and-youll-better-understand-what-dyslexia-is-like">Try Reading This Font And You'll Better Understand What Dyslexia Is Like</a></li>
  	<li><a href="https://medium.com/@matuzo/writing-css-with-accessibility-in-mind-8514a0007939">Writing CSS with Accessibility in Mind</a></li>
  	<li><a href="https://medium.com/alistapart/writing-html-with-accessibility-in-mind-a62026493412">Writing HTML with Accessibility in Mind</a></li>
  	<li><a href="https://medium.com/@matuzo/writing-javascript-with-accessibility-in-mind-a1f6a5f467b9">Writing JavaScript with Accessibility in Mind</a></li>